 "We must hammer the Machine before it hammers us!"
-This should be the rallying cry of every creative mind on the planet, for what can be more important than social justice and a healthy biosphere?
-Alas, the art of our times (especially in the realm of public art) has degenerated into vapid entertainment ... plagiarized ornaments decorating the sides of buildings ... cogs in the economic system that fuels the Machine (and therefore, accessories to its brutality).
+This should be the rallying cry of every creative mind on the planet, for what can be more important than transforming capitalism into a more benign form?
+Alas, the art of our times (especially in the realm of public art) is little more than vapid entertainment ... plagiarized ornaments decorating the sides of buildings ... cogs in the economic system that fuels the Machine (and therefore, accessories to its brutality).
 My allegiance is thus not to any contemporary movement, but to the past ... to highly individualistic artists like Bosch, Blake, Shitao and a score of others who had something to say about the human condition ... artists who followed their private visions, even when it meant struggling long years in obscurity against the tides of esthetic fashion ...

 Artistic development is slow and contrary to the opinions of historians, rarely unfolds in a linear fashion.
 It is in fact, circular ...
 When I was young my technique was flawless, my sense of design impeccable, my knowledge of art and life deep beyond measure.
 But the older I become ... the less I know.
 At 40 I knew half as much as when I was 20.
 At 60 I became embarrassingly stupid.
 By the time I turn 80 I will have forgotten everything I ever knew.
 The circle will be complete.
 I will be as ignorant and free as a child.
 Perhaps then I'll finally make some great art ...